This topic is about the technical conditions required to Build in Romania.

 First of all, the plot of land should be Constructable/Buildable:

 - “intravilan” – meaning the plot is inside the city perimeter.
-Nevertheless, if the land is outside the city limits (extravilan) it can be build if a Urban Zone Plan (PUZ – Plan Urbanistic General) is initiated by the owner of the land.
+Nevertheless, if the land is outside the city limits (extravilan) it can be built if an Urban Zone Plan (PUZ – Plan Urbanistic General) is initiated by the owner of the land.
 The scope of this project is to set a zone regulation that will allow buildings to be erected.
 The City Hall or the County Hall should approve first this project.

-- Acceptable by the Local Regulation for the specific function (eg Residential, High Rise Residential, Commercial, Industrial etc).
+- Acceptable by the Local Regulation for the specific function (eg Residential, High Rise Residential, Commercial, Industrial, etc).